 Haad Yuan/Haad Thien/Whynam

 The Tri-Bay area is quite secluded and hence, gathers a different crowd.
 It’s mainly the same people who keep going there year after year.
 Old school vibes, yoga schools, lazy beach life and a few good parties (Guy’s Bar on Friday, Eden on Saturday, Peace & Love on Sundays).
-The popular detox/yoga place called the Sanctuary is situated in Haad Thien.
+The popular detox/yoga place called The Sanctuary is situated in Haad Tien.

 The beaches are not my favourites because the sand is quite coarse.
 Then again, the surrounding lush jungles and cliffs add up to the experience.